 The City of Parksville became the fourth municipality in BC to pass a living wage policy on June 6, 2016.Read more

-In 2006 Campaign 2000 initiated a two-year project called Addressing the Falling Fortunes of Young Children and their Families: A Community Building Approach.
-First Call: BC Child and Youth Advocacy Coalition was the Vancouver partner for this project.
+In 2006, Campaign 2000 initiated a two-year project called Addressing the Falling Fortunes of Young Children and their Families: A Community Building Approach.
+First Call Child and Youth Advocacy Society was the Vancouver partner for this project.
 This came out of their work on child poverty and recognizing how many poor children were living in homes where at least one parent was working full-time, full-year.

 In spring 2007 First Call co-sponsored a research project with the Canadian Centre for Policy Alternatives (CCPA) to calculate living-wage baselines for Vancouver and Victoria.
-This joint research group included representatives from the University of BC's sociology department and Human Early Learning Partnership (HELP), the Victoria Social Planning Council, United Way of the Lower Mainland and BC’s Hospital Employees' Union (HEU).
-In September 2008, First Call and the CCPA released their research report Working for a Living Wage.
+This joint research group included representatives from the University of BC's sociology department and Human Early Learning Partnership (HELP), the Community Social Planning Council of Greater Victoria, SPARC BC, United Way of the Lower Mainland and the Hospital Employees' Union (HEU).
+In September 2008, First Call, the CCPA and the Community Social Planning Council of Greater Victoria released their research report Working for a Living Wage.